TheMilkMan717/octopi/README.md

 ```
 pip install NetfilterQueue
 ```
-*note* NetfilterQueue only seems to work on Python 2.7 as of now
+*NetfilterQueue only seems to work on Python 2.7 as of now*

 Scapy module must be installed
 ```